luontola/tdd-mooc-tetris/docs/level-10.md

 When the tests cannot assume the exact order of the randomized values, you will need to do [property-based testing](https://increment.com/testing/in-praise-of-property-based-testing/) and assert generic invariants instead of specific examples.
 (You won't need a property-based testing library here.)
+See the course material's discussion on [testing randomness](https://tdd-mooc.luontola.fi/3-challenges#randomness).

 ## 🥳 That's all, folks